OCP Data Privacy Policy

 NOTICES11.1.

-Formal written notices to be given under, or in connection with, this Agreement shall be made in writing in English and shall be deemed to have been duly given: (i) when delivered, if delivered by messenger during the hours of 9.00am to 5.00pm EEST; (ii) when sent, if transmitted by facsimile transmission (transmission confirmed) during the hours of 9.00am to 5.00pm EEST; and (iii) on the fifth business day following posting, if posted by signed for (postage prepaid) mail or the equivalent in the country of posting.
-The addresses for services shall be set out in the relevant processing Appendix.
+Formal written notices to be given under, or in connection with, this Agreement shall be made in writing in English and shall be deemed to have been duly given: (i) when delivered, if delivered by messenger during the hours of 9.00am to 5.00pm EET; (ii) when sent, if transmitted by facsimile transmission (transmission confirmed) during the hours of 9.00am to 5.00pm EET; and (iii) on the fifth business day following posting, if posted by signed for (postage prepaid) mail or the equivalent in the country of posting

 11.2.